sking115422/DistTermProj/README.md

 1. clone this repo to desired directory

-2. in the "DistTermProj" directory, create 2 files called "DistShared" and "Downloads"
+2. in the "DistTermProj" directory, create 2 folders called "DistShared" and "Downloads"

 3. upload files you wish to share into the "DistShared" file you just made